-If an individual wishes to insure their whole body it may be more suitable for them to take out a comprehensive life insurance policy.
+If you wish to insure your whole body it may be more suitable for them to take out a comprehensive life insurance policy.

-Will this kind of insurance be available to me?
+Will body parts insurance be available to me?

 Body parts insurance is available to anyone who requires a certain body part to undertake the job by which they make their living.
 However, in reality it is an extremely expensive form of insurance which is why it is often left to the celebrities, sportspeople and top surgeons.